igorsouza-dev/meetapp-mobile/README.md

 ```

 Inform your OneSignal ID at `OneSignal.init('c135a8d2-f0e0-4071-a596-3f56042925c3');`
-Then, change the baseURL of axios at `services/api` to the your api address.
+Then, change the baseURL of axios at `services/api` to your api address.

 #### Disclaimer